 Each of these approaches to marketing can be effective when used around Valentine’s Day, but of course, not every strategy is appropriate for every service or product, so make sure to choose an approach that will feel organic to your brand.

 What’s better than a pound of great coffee?
 A pound of coffee with a box of chocolate.
 What’s better than a bottle of wine?
 A bottle of wine that comes with a pair of glasses (and chocolate).
 And so on.
-“One of the most successful business strategies involves combining select products for special Valentine’s Day promotions,” confirms Tracie Crites, chief marketing officer at Heavy Equipment Appraisal.
-“Customers buy additional items when stores present goods together, such as chocolates with flowers alongside Valentine’s Day package offers.”
+That’s why combining select products for special Valentine’s Day promotions will almost always be a successful business strategy.

 Be Creative